vkola-lab/jad2024/README.md

-# Increased Global Amyloid Burden Enhances Network Efficiency of Tau Propagation in the Brain
+# Global amyloid burden enhances network efficiency of tau propagation in the brain

-### A Statistical Machine Learning & Network Science Analysis of PET Pathology Dynamics in Alzheimer's Disease
+This work is published in the _Journal of Alzheimer's Disease_ (https://doi.org/10.1177/13872877241294084).

 <div align="center">
     <img src="/readme_photos/new_model.png" alt="Screenshot">